• Skip to primary navigation

 • Prepare the frosting by beating together the butter, brandy, vanilla and powdered sugar until it is nice and smooth.
 Add as much powdered sugar as needed to obtain the desired consistency.

-• Roll out the marzipan using powdered sugar until it is ¼ cm (~0.1 inches) thick.
-Cut with round cookie cutter so that just the tops of the fruitcakes are covered with a thin layer of marzipan.
+• Roll out the marzipan blocks using powdered sugar until it is ¼ cm (~0.1 inches) thick.
+Cut into rectangles to fit the top of your loaf cakes or cut out with round cookie cutters for the muffins.
+We are only covering the tops of the fruitcakes with marzipan.

-• Top with a smear of frosting and garnish with a sliver of glacéed cherry.
+• Cover the marzipan with frosting and garnish with a sliver of glacéed cherry.

 Notes